GetMetaMap/metamap-ios-sdk/docs/metamap-ios-version.md

 If you have an issue or ideas to improve MetaMap's iOS SDK, please look at our [issues](https://github.com/GetMetaMap/metamap-ios-sdk/issues) page to see if your issue has been reported or to add your own.

+# Version 3.12.1
+#### Bug Fixes
+    * fixes UI issue in shimmering screen
+    * fixed crash on the backside document upload
+    * fixing issue on the email/phone verification step

 # Version 3.12.0
 ###### 25 November 2022